What is the correct IUPAC name for the compound with the structur... | Study Prep in Pearson+

 1

 Identify the number of carbon atoms in the longest continuous chain of the compound.
-The structure given is CH\_3-CH\_2-CH\_2-CH\_3, which contains 4 carbon atoms in a row.

-Recall the IUPAC naming convention for alkanes, where the name is based on the number of carbons: 1 carbon is methane, 2 is ethane, 3 is propane, 4 is butane, and 5 is pentane.
+Count each carbon atom in the chain to determine the base name.

 Watch next